kendru/learn-cljs/content/section-3/lesson-17-discovering-sequence-operations.md

 # Lesson 17: Discovering Sequence Operations

----

-*In this lesson:*

-- Apply a transformation to every element in a sequence
-- Efficiently convert between sequence types
-- Filter sequences to only specific elements

----

 Programming is all about abstractions.
 The entire field of software engineering is devoted to making programs and systems that are better for human beings to reason about and maintain.
 The key to making clear